– My role has been both slightly imposed but not least self-imposed, as the mainstay of the family, says Ingrid (45).

 Distancing the deceased from "typical addicts"

 Storylines about the power of addictive substances are prevalent.
 In these storylines, the substances have a sort of inherent force, so strong that overcoming it virtually requires a miracle.
-This way, the deceased siblings are freed from responsibility: It wasn't their fault; the power of addiction is insurmountable.
+This way, the deceased siblings are freed from responsibility: It wasn't their fault.
+The power of addiction is insurmountable.

 Many of these siblings paint a picture of their sibling as different from other addicts.
 They describe them as unique and special people.